run-llama/create-llama/.changeset/thirty-beds-sniff.md

 ---
-"create-llama": patch
+"create-llama": minor
 ---

-Add Llama3 support with Ollama
+Add Llama3 and Phi3 support using Ollama